yabwe/medium-editor/README.md

   * _key_: keyboard character that triggers this command
   * _meta_: whether the ctrl/meta key has to be active or inactive
   * _shift_: whether the shift key has to be active or inactive
+  * _alt_: whether the alt key has to be active or inactive

 To disable the keyboard commands, set the value of the `keyboardCommands` option to `false`:
 ```javascript